dotnet/designs/accepted/2023/wasm-browser-threads.md

 - where to run the C# main entrypoint
     - **p)** could be on the UI thread
     - **q)** could be on the "deputy" or "sidecar" thread
-- where to implement subtle crypto
+- where to implement sync-to-async: crypto/DLLImport/HTTP APIs/
     - **r)** out of scope
     - **s)** in the UI thread
     - **t)** is a dedicated web worker
+    - **z)** in the sidecar or deputy
 - where to marshal JSImport/JSExport parameters/return/exception
     - **u)** could be only values types, proxies out of scope
     - **v)** could be on UI thread (with deputy design and Mono there)